aims-ks/ereefs-python-scripts/README.md

 Note: At this time the AIMS eReefs THREDDS OpeNDAP service only provides access end points for individial NetCDF files, not whole time sequences.
 As a result the OpeNDAP end points correspond to typically only one month of data.
 We are working to join all the months of data into a single service that allows you to access any date, not just a month's worth.

 ### AIMS eReefs data extraction tool time series data
-The [AIMS data extraction tool](https://extraction.ereefs.aims.gov.au/) allows users to extract time series data from the raw CSIRO eReefs model data at a set of locations specified by a CSV file.
+The [AIMS eReefs data extraction tool](https://extraction.ereefs.aims.gov.au/) allows users to extract time series data from the raw CSIRO eReefs model data at a set of locations specified by a CSV file.
 This service operates off the raw model data to provide the highest temporal resolution available.
 This service also allows the user to perform temporal aggregation on the data if needed.
 This aggregation then provides summary statistics for each time step.

 ## Installation and setup
 The scripts are created as [Jupyter Notebooks](https://jupyter.org/).
 If you would like to run the notebooks in your